-scope of the authorisation for cultivation of MON 810 was adapted on 3 March 2016 (European Commission, 2016).
+complementary decisions for the renewal applications EFSA-GMO-RX-MON 810 (8-1a, 20-1a and 8-1b/20-1b), i.e., the renewal of authorisation for (1) existing food and food ingredients produced from MON 810; feed consisting of and/or containing MON 810 and food and feed additives, and feed materials produced from MON 810; and (2) the use of seed for cultivation.
+Following Directive (EU) 2015/412 of 11 March 2015, the geographical scope of the authorisation for cultivation of MON 810 was adapted on 3 March 2016 .
 On 8 July 2016, the European Commission presented the Draft Commission Implementing Decision authorising the renewal of existing food and food ingredients produced from MON 810; feed consisting of and/or containing MON 810 and food and feed additives, and feed materials produced from MON 810 to the Standing Committee on Plants, Animals, Food and Feed (PAFF) for a vote, where no qualified majority was reached.
-On 4 July 2017, the European Commission adopted the renewal of the authorisation for the placing on the market of MON 810 for all uses, with the exception of pollen and cultivation (European Commission, 2017).
+On 4 July 2017, the European Commission adopted the renewal of the authorisation for the placing on the market of MON 810 for all uses, with the exception of pollen and cultivation.

-In 2021, MON 810 was planted in the EU on approximately 100 927 hectares in two countries: 4 321 ha and 96 606 ha in Portugal and Spain, respectively (DGAV, 2021b; MAPA, 2021).
+In 2022, MON 810 was planted in the EU on approximately 69 910 hectares in two countries: 2 290 ha and 67 620 ha in Portugal and Spain, respectively.

 Results of Insect Resistance Management (IRM) are provided to the European Commission on an annual basis (i.e. this report) in line with the obligations under Commission Decision 98/294/EC of 22 April 1998.
-In addition, Bayer has also reported on a voluntary basis since 2005 about its activities to identify the occurrence of adverse effects of MON 810 or its use on human health or the environment which were not anticipated in the environmental risk assessment (General Surveillance monitoring).
+In addition, since 2005 Bayer has also reported on a voluntary basis about its activities to identify the occurrence of adverse effects of MON 810 or its use on human health or the environment which were not anticipated in the environmental risk assessment (General Surveillance monitoring).
 In addition to any reporting obligation in terms of annual monitoring activities, in case an investigation establishes that MON 810 is the cause of an adverse effect, Bayer will immediately inform the European Commission.
 Bayer, in collaboration with the European Commission and the competent authorities of relevant member states, and based on a scientific evaluation of the potential consequences of the observed adverse effect, will then define and implement management measures to protect human health or the environment, as necessary.

-MON 810 monitoring reports were submitted to the European Commission since 2005 (Bayer Agriculture BV, 2020, 2021; Bayer Agriculture BVBA, 2018, 2019; Monsanto Europe S.A., 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017).
-Since 2010, the reports follow the format as laid out in Annex I to Commission Decision 2009/770/EC (European Commission, 2009) and confirm consistently and repeatedly the initial conclusions on the safety of MON 810.
+MON 810 monitoring reports were submitted to the European Commission since 2005 (please refer to Annex 1).
+Since 2010, the reports follow the format as laid out in Annex I to Commission Decision 2009/770/EC and confirm consistently and repeatedly the initial conclusions on the safety of MON 810.